Arguments About $ Aren’t About Money

 Arguments About $ Aren't About Money - Michael Swerdloff - Providence Holistic Counselor, Coach & Reiki

-As we get know each other a little bit, we dive deeper into the argument or arguments they are feeling incredibly upset about.
-When I ask what the argument was about, they often don’t remember the actual content, just what hurtful and destructive things that were said during the course of this argument.
+As we get to know each other a little bit, we dive deeper into the argument or arguments they are feeling incredibly upset about.
+When I ask what the argument was about, they often don’t remember the actual content, just what hurtful and destructive things were said during this argument.

 Again, they often do not remember what the argument was actually about.
 They do remember what the other person said to them and how much it hurt, saddened and/or scared them.

-This can result in one person threatening to break-up, or literally breaking-up.
-It is never about money, dishes, coat, lack of sex, a text message to someone else, or any of the reasons we think we are ending a relationship.
-At the core it is almost invariably about trust, connection, commitment and safety.
+This can result in one person threatening to break up or literally breaking up.
+It is never about money, dishes, coats, lack of sex, a text message to someone else, or any of the reasons we think we are ending a relationship.
+At the core, it is almost invariably about trust, connection, commitment, and safety.

-What do you typically argue about with the people that are moat important to you?
+What do you typically argue about with the people who are important to you?
 Is it really about that, or is that a symbol of something deeper?

 Arguments About $ Aren't About Money - Michael Swerdloff - Providence Holistic Counselor, Coach & Reiki

-Somewhere in my first session with most couples, I ask them how they have fun and relaxation together?
-It is common to see them both with either confused or blank expressions on their face, if not embarrassment.
+Somewhere in my first session with most couples, I ask them how they have fun and relaxation together.
+It is common to see them both with either confused or blank expressions on their face, if not embarrassed.
 They don’t remember the last time they had fun together or how they used to have fun together.
 This creates their first homework assignment.

-Spend an hour or so brainstorming how you can have fun together.
+Spend an hour or so brainstorming ways you can have fun together.
 Create a list without deleting anything.
-They are all just possibilities.
+They are all possibilities.
 Choose one together that you will commit to and execute before I see you again.
-I have found that just two hours of fun together can be a great start towards rebuilding connection, warmth and trust.
+I have found that just two hours of fun together can be a great start towards rebuilding connection, warmth, and trust.

-Years later when they re-established their love, connection, trust and intimacy, if someone asked them what changed things around, they will probably reply, “I don’t remember what we are argued about when we broke-up, or what did we did to get back together.”
-The irony is that it is possible both of them we about pizza!
+Years later, when they re-established their love, connection, trust, and intimacy, if someone asked them what changed things around, they would probably reply, “I don’t remember what we argued about when we broke up or what we did to get back together.”
+The irony is that it is possible both of them were about pizza!

 I encourage you to read the full article written by Kyle Benson with their permission.